dvelasquez/carbon-tools/README.md

 ## Development - Getting started

+Project supports NodeJS v12.x.
+Support for v14 and above are on the way

 1. Clone the project `git clone https://github.com/dvelasquez/carbon-tools.git`
 2. Run `yarn` to install the dev dependencies
 3. Use `yarn lerna:build` to build all the libraries